spine-examples/Pingh/README.md

 The Google Cloud [Scheduler](https://cloud.google.com/scheduler/docs/overview) allows for configuring multiple scheduled tasks that deliver messages to specific targets.

-For the Pingh application, a CRON task is set up to send a POST request with an empty body to the Pingh server every minute.
+For the Pingh application, a `cron` task is set up to send a POST request with an empty body to the Pingh server every minute.
 This request includes an authentication token to ensure it will be accepted by the Pingh server.